-🚺 Grow our portfolio of rooftop solar PV arrays
+Grow our portfolio of rooftop solar PV arrays

-With the Feed-in Tariff set to end in less than 12 months, this is our last opportunity to install solar PV arrays that will benefit from this additional income stream.
-We have already successfully installed a new array at Sonning Common Primary School in this new policy environment and are working with Oxfordshire County Council to encourage more schools to follow their example.
+With the Feed-in Tariff set to end in March 2019, this is our last opportunity to install solar PV arrays that will benefit from this additional income stream.
+We have been working closely with Oxfordshire County Council to encourage more schools to join our Solar School scheme.
+At time of writing, we have another four projects either agreed, or in development, and all are aiming for installation before the deadline.
+We have set an investment raise target for this round of £122,000 to help fund this pipeline.